 In-person hearings continue to be on hold - The Financial and Consumer Affairs Authority (FCAA) continues to take all necessary precautions to protect the health and safety of its employees and the public as we respond to challenges due to COVID-19.
 We continue to monitor information available concerning the public health risks posed by COVID-19.
-In order to protect our employees and the public, the FCAA has decided to extend its decision to not hold in-person hearings pursuant to The Securities Act, 1988, until at least July 31, 2020.
+In order to protect our employees and the public, the FCAA has decided to not hold in-person hearings pursuant to The Securities Act, 1988, until otherwise published.

-Matters which were originally scheduled to be heard prior to July 31, 2020, and that have not yet been adjourned sine die, are hereby adjourned sine die.
-Counsel and/or self-represented litigants may make arrangements with the Registrar to reschedule such matters once regular operations resume.
-In the event parties wish to proceed prior to July 31, 2020, that party may apply to the Hearing Panel for leave to proceed by way of an electronic or written hearing.
+Matters which were originally scheduled to be heard by way of an in-person hearing prior to August 31, 2020, and that have not yet been adjourned sine die, are hereby adjourned sine die.
+Counsel and/or self-represented litigants may make arrangements with the Registrar to reschedule such matters for an in-person hearing once regular operations resume or, in the event a party wishes to proceed with a matter sooner, that party may apply to the Hearing Panel for leave to proceed by way of an alternative method, including a virtual hearing.